-The Moscow State Integrated Museum-Reserve was created in 2005 as a cessionary the “Kolomenskoye” Museum-Reserve, one of the best-known Moscow museums.
+The Moscow State Integrated Museum-Reserve was created in 2005 as a cessionary of the Kolomenskoye State Museum-Reserve, one of the best-known Moscow museums.

-- Former village of Kolomenskoye with the Tsar’s Courtyard complex (notably, a UNESCO site – the unique tent-roof XVI century Church of the Ascension), an open-air Museum of Wooden Architecture, ancient gardens and parks, the landmarks dating back from XIV to XIX c.;
+- The ancient royal country residence of Kolomenskoye that includes the Tsar’s Courtyard complex (notably, a UNESCO site – the unique tent-roof XVI century Church of the Ascension), an open-air Museum of Wooden Architecture, and age-old gardens and parks, all the landmarks dating back from XIV to XIX c.;

-- Landmarks at Izmailovo estate (XVII – XIX c.)
+- Authentic monuments of the Izmailovo royal country estate (XVII – XIX c.)

-Kolomenskoye, a residence of Moscow Grand Princes and Russian Tsars first mentioned in the XIV century.
+Kolomenskoye, a residence of Moscow Grand Princes and Russian Tsars, was first mentioned in the XIV century.
 Its unique architectural complex is of great art and historical value.

-It is here that the Church of the Ascension, built in 1532, is located.
-The church has been known for centuries as a unique example of Russian architecture that has deeply influenced the architectural tradition of East European countries.
-This is one of the first tent-roof stone churches in Russia.
-In all its years it has never undergone considerable rebuilding or reconstruction, which was one of the reasons why it was included in 1994 into UNESCO World Heritage List, along with Moscow Kremlin and Red Square.
+The Church of the Ascension, one of the first tent-roof stone churches in Russia, was built in 1532.
+It has deeply influenced the architectural tradition of East European countries.
+In all its years it has never undergone considerable rebuilding or reconstruction, which was one of the reasons for its inclusion in 1994 into UNESCO World Heritage List, along with the Moscow Kremlin and Red Square.

-In close proximity to the Church of the Ascension you can see another three architectural landmarks: St. George the Victorious Bell Tower (XVI c.), Water Tower (XVII c.), and 1825 Pavillion built by Eugraph Tyurin.
+In close proximity to the Church of the Ascension you can see another three architectural landmarks: St. George the Victorious Bell Tower (XVI c.), Water Tower (XVII c.), and a more recent Pavillion (1825, architect Eugraph Tyurin).

 In the former village of Dyakovo, now part of Kolomenskoye, there is one more marvellous XVI century architectural site – the Church of Beheading of St. John the Forerunner.
-Built in the middle of the century, it served as prototype for St. Basil’s (Intercession) Cathedral on the Red Square and is attributed to the same architects.
+Built in the middle of the century, it served as prototype for St. Basil’s (Intercession) Cathedral on Red Square and is attributed to the same architects.

-In Kolomenskoye you can see unique archaeological monuments, notably the Dyakovo ancient settlement that gave name to the Iron Age Dyakovo culture.
+In Kolomenskoye you will also find important archaeological sites, notably the ancient Dyakovo Hillfort that gave name to the corresponding Iron Age archaeological culture.

-Kolomenskoye represents a nationally preserved landscape with the original ancient relief and unique flora.
-Most of the territory is occupied by vast parks, picturesque ravines, high hills and the quite Moskva River bank.
-This peculiar reserve that comprises historic, architectural, archaeological and natural landmarks is situated almost in the centre of the city.
+Kolomenskoye represents a landscape of national value with the original ancient relief and unique flora surviving.
+Most of the territory is occupied by vast parks, picturesque ravines, high hills and the quiet Moskva River bank.
+This reserve is remarkable in that it unites historical, architectural, archaeological and natural landmarks almost in the centre of the city.

-In 2010, reconstruction of the unique wooden Palace of the Tsar Alexey Mikhailovich was completed on the territory of the former village of Dyakovo.
-The purpose of this large-scale project was to create a museum and exhibition centre, that would house a new permanent exposition displaying elements of the XVII century culture and every-day life of the Tsars, as well as regular expositions from the museum’s stock.
+In 2010, reconstruction of the wooden Palace of the Tsar Alexey Mikhailovich was completed on the territory formerly known as the village of Dyakovo.
+The purpose of this large-scale project was to create a museum and exhibition centre, that would house a new permanent exposition displaying elements of the XVII century culture and every-day life of the Russian tsars as well as regular exhibitions from the museum’s stock.

-The total area of the palace that consists of six premises connected by corridors makes7,230 sq. m. including I, 400 sq.m. envisaged for interior decor.
-In each of the 24 interiors that have been reconstructed, close ties between the architecture and design on the one hand and function on the other hand have been shown.
-226 experts of 20 professions were involved in the interior reconstruction.
-The reconstructed wooden palace has become a particular museum site with a great potential for educational and tourist programs on Russian history and culture and still has a great potential for new ones.
+The total area of the palace consisting of six premises connected by corridors makes 7,230 sq. m. including I, 400 sq.m. intended for reconstructed interiors.
+In each of the 24 interiors created close ties can be traced between the architecture and design on the one hand and function on the other hand.
+226 experts of 20 professions were involved in this scrupulous task.
+The reconstructed wooden palace has become a particular museum site that is now home to many bright educational and tourist projects on the Russian history and culture and still has a great potential for new ones.